Alfaepsilon/IV1201/README.md

 ## Installation

-Install node.js, clone this git repository and install all required npm packages by giving the command `npm install` in the `server` directory.
+Install node.js, clone this git repository and install all required npm packages by giving the command `npm install` in the root directory.

 ## Start the Application